 Now the pool is all but a shadow of its former self with rusty pool ladders and weeds growing thru the decaying concrete walls and floors.

 In its heyday, the park would be filled with families picnicking and swimming on the weekends.
 An old entrance sign to the park salvaged reads “10 cents per car”.
 A dance hall was built and it became a hip-hopping place for entertainment on Saturday nights.
-Rumor has it that the legendary Roy Clark (aka “Grandpa Jones” from the television show, “HeeHaw” began his country singing career as one of the entertainers at “Uncle Toms Park”.
+Rumor has it that the legendary Roy Clark (aka “Grandpa Jones” from the television show, “HeeHaw”) began his country singing career as one of the entertainers at “Uncle Toms Park”.
 There may very well be truth in this, as Roy Clark lived in Meherin, VA which was a couple hours south of this area.
-During this time, it was remembered that Howard Miller, who became known as “Uncle Tom”, walked around with a small notepad in his pocket and that is where he recorded the events booked at the park – a practice much different from our current electronic procedures.
+During this time, it was remembered that Howard Miller, son of Thomas Miller who helped build and run the park, became known as “Uncle Tom”, walked around with a small notepad in his pocket and that is where he recorded the events booked at the park – a practice much different from our current electronic procedures.

 Eight cabins dotted the property for weekend camping getaways as well.
 A few of the cabins are still privately utilized today as hunting cabins during the hunting season.

 The picnic tables, made of concrete, sit under trees alongside a small creek and have withstood the test of time.
 Luckily for us, we are able to still enjoy our picnic lunch at these tables.